 Let's find out…

-1. Standing reduces risk of weight gain and obesity.
+1. Standing reduces the risk of weight gain and obesity.

 Your body better able to burn more calories when you are standing vs sitting.
 A sedentary lifestyle, where you are spend most of your time sitting, invariably leads to weight gain and obesity.